FLAGlab/flaglab.github.io/_thesistopics/block_chainimplementation.md

 period: 2020
 level: undergrad
 area: algorithms
 abstract: blockchain sucks.
-Imagine how famous you would get if you actually provide a good implementation of the underlaing data structures.
+Imagine how famous you would get if you actually provide a good implementation of the underlying data structures.
 Claim your fame, complete your thesis
 people: Nicolas Cardozo
 file: block_chainimplementation
 ---